You’ve found the Cziczo Research Group website.

 With researchers at the Karlsruhe Institute of Technology our recent paper on the formation of ice clouds under Martian conditions has been published in the Journal of Geophysical Research – Planets.
 A link to the paper can be found here and a research highlight in Nature Geosciences here.

-See a recent talk by Dan Cziczo at the University of Wisconsin’s Weston-SAGE Seminar Series here.
+Dan Cziczo at the University of Wisconsin’s Weston-SAGE Seminar Series here.

-See the Cziczo Group’s research on “Science for the Public” here.
+The Cziczo Group’s research on “Science for the Public” here.